When will the list of classes and associated modes of instruction be published and where?

 Who is making the decision about the mode of instruction for each course?

 Faculty are making those decisions in consultation with the Office of Academic and Faculty Affairs.
-We anticipate that about 55% of courses will be in-person, 25% will be hybrid (a combination of in-person and remote) and 20% will be fully remote.
-Unlike in the spring, when the pandemic forced us to quickly shift to a fully remote model, should a class be remote this fall, it will involve direct student engagement with instructors during its regularly scheduled time slot.
+We anticipate that about 72% of courses will start the semester in-person or hybrid (a combination of in-person and remote) and about 28% will be fully remote.
+Note that once an FDA-approved vaccine has been administered to the campus community, all courses will pivot to an in-person mode of instruction.

 What are the expectations of the hybrid mode of learning?
 How often do the classes meet in person?